What Was Anne Rice Net Worth When She Died?

 Christopher Rice controls Anne Rice’s literary estate, including the intellectual property rights to The Vampire Chronicles, Lives of the Mayfair Witches, and her other works.
 He works with appointed estate managers to oversee licensing, new editions, and adaptation deals.

-The right situation is important because it determines not just who benefits financially from new adaptations, but who has creative control over how Anne Rice’s characters are portrayed.
+The rights situation is important because it determines not just who benefits financially from new adaptations, but who has creative control over how Anne Rice’s characters are portrayed.
 Christopher has been actively involved in ensuring those portrayals honor his mother’s vision.

 How Did Anne Rice Die?